quangdangtranvn/petgen/think.md

 ---

 # 🧠 Think Package Overview
 Think is a Python package for building “thinking” programs using LLMs.
-It’s not part of PetGen, but could be used to enhance or extend it.
+It’s not part of PetGen, but could be used to part for maybe enhance or extend it.
+But `.think` is Multiple Web Languages Adversarial General Intelligence framework

 # 🛠 Capabilities
 - Composable LLM integration: Works with OpenAI, Anthropic, Google Gemini, Amazon Bedrock, Groq, and Ollama